-Mars Hill Graduate School 2501 Elliott Avenue Seattle, Washington 98121 USA 206.876.6100 • 888.977.2002 www.mhgs.edu.
+Mars Hill Graduate School 2501 Elliott Avenue Seattle, Washington 98121 USA 206.876.6100--888.977.2002 www.mhgs.edu.

-Mars Hill Graduate School is authorized by the Washington Higher Education Coordinating Board and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
-This authorization was most recently reviewed and approved on December 10., 2007 and allows Mars Hill Graduate School to offer the following degree programs: Master of Arts in Christian Studies; Master of Arts in Counseling Psychology; and Master of Divinity.
-Any person desiring information about the requirements of the Act or the applicability of those requirements to the institution may contact the HECB office at P.O.
-Box 43430, Olympia, WA 98504-3430; 360-753-7869.
+Mars Hill Graduate School is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes Mars Hill Graduate School to offer the following degree programs: Master of Arts in Christian Studies, Master of Arts in Counseling Psychology, and Master of Divinity.
+Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
+Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the HECB at P.O.
+Box 43430, Olympia, WA 98504-3430.

-Mars Hill Graduate School is nationally accredited with The Transnational Association of Christian Colleges and Schools (TRACS) [PO Box 328, Forest, VA 24551; Telephone: 434.525.9539; e-mail: info@tracs.org] having been awarded Accredited status as a Category III institution by the TRACS Accreditation Commission on April 9, 2003; this status is effective for a period of five years.
-TRACS is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Mars Hill Graduate School is a member of the Transnational Association of Christian Colleges and Schools (TRACS) [PO Box 328, Forest, VA 24551; Telephone 434.525.9539; e-mail info@tracs.org] having been awarded Accredited Status as a Category III Institution in 2003 and reaffirmed on November 4, 2008 for a period of ten years.
+TRACS is a member accrediting agency of the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).